faroukq1/room-and-roomie/README.md

 ### **For Tenants / Roommates**

-* Search for a rental or roommate using filters (city, price, type of housing, proximity to services, etc.)
 * Apply to rental or roommate ads
 * Post a roommate search ad (for users looking for a roommate)
 * Send and receive messages via integrated messaging system